A Quick History in SEO Algorithms

 The lesson to take from this 2015 update, is that search engines are getting smarter all the time.
 We need to be in the business of providing value to people, not trying to figure out how to manipulate search engines into higher rankings.
 We take care of our target audience, search engines will take care of our visibility.

 The Modern SEO “Pie”

-My favorite way to work SEO these days has nothing to do with trying to manipulate or out-guess algorithms in the short term.
+To reiterate from the last section, SEO these days has nothing to do with trying to manipulate or out-guess algorithms in the short term.